Discoveries in the Judaean Desert: Publication history

-First publication wave
+First wave of publication - Roland de Vaux, P. Benoit O.P

 The first wave of publication took place between 1955 and 1982.
 In this period material from the findings at Qumran was published over seven volumes.
 Editor-in-chief of the first five volumes was Roland de Vaux.
-Based on notes provided by de Vaux in 1960 the original team of researchers appear to have consisted of the following eight scholars, in addition to himself: John M. Allegro, Maurice Baillet, Frank Moore Cross, Claus-Hunno Hunzinger, Józef Milik, Patrick W. Skehan, Jean Starcky, and John Strugnell.
+Based on notes provided by de Vaux in 1960 the original team of researchers appear to have consisted of the following eight scholars, in addition to himself: John M. Allegro, M. Baillet, F. M. Cross, C.H.
+Hunzinger, J.T.
+Milik, P.W.
+Skehan, J. Starcky, and John Strugnell.

 The first work to appear was the 1955 release of Discoveries in the Judaean Desert, volume 1: Qumran Cave 1, edited by D. Barthélémy and Józef Milik, with contributions by R. de Vaux, G. M. Crowfoot, H. J. Plenderleith, and G. L. Harding.
 The publication was overseen by the Jordan Department of Antiquities, École Biblique et Archéologique Française and Palestine Archaeological Museum.
 The volume contained fragments of Biblical and Apocryphal books, as well as fragments of text from the Qumran collective such as the Rule of the Community, the Rule of the Congregation, the Collections of Blessings, the Warfare Scroll and the Songs of Thanksgiving.
 1961 saw the publication of Discoveries in the Judaean Desert, volume 2: Les grottes de Murabba ât, edited by J. T. Milik, and R. de Vaux.
 The volume documented the activities of rebel leader Simon bar Kochba.
 The volume also established that Mishnaic Hebrew was "the language of the people of Judaea during the Persian and Greco-Roman period".